 Principal Consultant, Industry 4.0, TÜV SÜD Digital Service

 Dr. Pushkar Pendse is a Principal Consultant for Advanced Manufacturing at TÜV SÜD.
 He has close to 8 years of experience in life sciences from drug design, development to advanced manufacturing technologies.
 He has successfully led multiple projects on advanced analytics and process digital twins across the pharmaceutical product life cycle.
-Prior to joining the industry, he obtained his PhD in chemical engineering from University of Maryland College Park, USA with a specialisation in high-performance computing of biological systems.
+Prior to joining the industry, he obtained his PhD in chemical engineering from University of Maryland College Park, USA with a specialization in high-performance computing of biological systems.